Big Brother (British TV series) series 18: Housemates

 On 2 June 2017, Channel 5 released the identities of the first six housemates.
 The remaining 10 housemates were confirmed as they entered the house on 5 June 2017.
-Some housemates has pre-existing relationships, but their relationship had no impact on the format of the game and those with such relationships were still individual housemates - the pre-existing relationship include sisters Deborah and Hannah, husband and wife Imran and Sukhvinder, mother and daughter Mandy and Charlotte, and colleagues Kieran and Rebecca.
+Some housemates had pre-existing relationships, but their relationship had no impact on the format of the game and those with such relationships were still individual housemates - the pre-existing relationship include sisters Deborah and Hannah, husband and wife Imran and Sukhvinder, mother and daughter Mandy and Charlotte, and colleagues Kieran and Rebecca.

 On 19 June 2017, it was confirmed that three potentially new housemates will enter for a task, and that the housemates would get to choose two of them to become official housemates.
 The three hopefuls were Isabelle Warburton, Sam Chaloner and Savannah O'Reilly.
 Isabelle and Savannah were ultimately chosen by Chanelle, Kieran and Lotan to join the housemates.

 On 28 June 2017, it was announced that four new housemates would be entering the Big Brother house.
 These included the three hopefuls Andrew, Simone and Sue from the "People's Housemate" twist from launch night, as well as Sam, who entered during a dating task on Day 16.
 These four entered the house on Day 25 as "Second Chance" housemates, but were not eligible to win.
-Instead they stole £15,000 from the prize fund, which will only be given to the "Second Chance" housemate who goes the furthest in the series.
+Instead they were given £15,000 from the prize fund, which will only be given to the "Second Chance" housemate who goes the furthest in the series.

-With 22 housemates in total, this series had the largest number of housemates since the show's move to Channel 5.
+With 22 housemates in total meaning 11 pairs, this series had the largest number of housemates since the show's move to Channel 5.

+Second-chance housemates

+On launch night, Andrew, Simone and Sue failed to win the public vote to become the People's Housemate.
+On Day 16, Sam was not selected to become a housemate during Blind Date task.
+On Day 25, Andrew, Sam, Simone and Sue entered the house as Second-Chance Housemates, they competed for a different prize of £15,000.